CMSgov/ab2d-pdp-documentation/docs/V1 Long Term API Usage Model.md

 ### Without the `_since` Parameter ###

-1. The first job takes four hours to export all data available to you added between March 1st, 2020 and November 1st, 2020.
+1. The first job takes 4 hours to export all data available to you added between March 1st, 2020 and November 1st, 2020.
-2. The second job takes four and a half hours to export all data available to you added between March 1st, 2020 and December 1st, 2020.
+2. The second job takes 4 1/2 hours to export all data available to you added between March 1st, 2020 and December 1st, 2020.

 Without the `_since` parameter, the second job will pull all data between March 1st, 2020 and November 1st, 2020.
 Most of the data pulled is duplicate data.
 The only new data pulled is from the past month (November 1st, 2020 to December 1st, 2020).
 Using the `_since` parameter can help prevent duplicate data and speed up job times.

 ### With the `_since` Parameter ###
-With the `_since` parameter manually set to November 1st, 2020 on the second job:
+With the `_since` parameter value manually set to November 1st, 2020 on the second job:

 1. The first job takes 4 hours to export all data available to you between March 1st, 2020 and November 1st, 2020.
 2. The second job takes 1/2 hour to only export claims data available to you between November 1st, 2020 and December 1st, 2020.